fluentassert/verify/README.md

 1. I always had trouble what parameter should go first and which once second.
 Having a Fluent API would make it obvious and easier to use ([more](https://dave.cheney.net/2019/09/24/be-wary-of-functions-which-take-several-parameters-of-the-same-type)).
 It also reduces the possibility to make a bug in the library.
 E.g. in [testify](https://github.com/stretchr/testify) the function [Contains](https://pkg.go.dev/github.com/stretchr/testify@v1.7.0/assert#Contains) has different order of arguments than [other functions](https://pkg.go.dev/github.com/stretchr/testify@v1.7.0/assert#Equal).

+2. Encourages to add an additional [assertion message](http://xunitpatterns.com/Assertion%20Message.html) as suggested in [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments#useful-test-failures).

-2. Customization via `Should` method.
+3. Customization via `Should` method.
 Example:

     ```go
     func TestError(t *testing.T) {